parrt/msds692/notes/selenium.md

 (*The last install failed for some students but they were still able to do the exercises.*)

 Step 3.
-Download [Chrome driver binary](https://sites.google.com/a/chromium.org/chromedriver/downloads) using your browser The pip stuff just makes the python packages but the real meat is in the binary download.
+Download [Chrome driver binary](https://sites.google.com/a/chromium.org/chromedriver/downloads) using your browser.
+The pip stuff just makes the python packages but the real meat is in the binary download.
 Now, move the executable binaries to a standard place:

 ```bash
 mv ~/Downloads/chromedriver /usr/local/bin